Australian Church: Theology and beliefs

-One of the church's most distinguishing features was its rejection of rigid doctrine or creed.
-Colin R. Badger described the church as "Protestant in the broad sense of that term", while noting that it was characterised by its scepticism towards sectarianism and theological doctrine.
-Strong's theology was heavily influenced by the British idealism of his teacher John Caird, including the movement's suspicion of orthodoxy and dogmatism, and its rejection of dualist ideas like the strict separation of material from supernatural or of the religious from the secular worlds.
+One of the church's distinguishing features was its rejection of rigid doctrine or creed.
+Badger describes the church as "Protestant in the broad sense of that term" and notes that it was characterised by its scepticism towards sectarianism and theological doctrine.
+Strong's views were heavily influenced by the British idealism of his teacher John Caird, including the movement's suspicion of orthodoxy and dogmatism, and its rejection of dualist ideas like the strict separation of the material from the supernatural or of the religious from the secular world.

-The church hoped that its lack of theological or doctrinal disputes would enable it to fulfil its goals of social reform and of becoming a national church.
+The church hoped that its lack of theological or doctrinal disputes would enable it to fulfil its goals of social reform and of growing into a national denomination.
 Strong believed that in order to properly establish an Australian "national sentiment", there was a need for an Australian-born national religion.
-At its 1886 annual meeting, the church's committee declared its aspiration of creating "a really national church—wide enough to embrace all shades of religious thought, and loving enough to seek not its own triumph or glory, but the triumph and glory of all truth, progress and righteousness and the best interests of man."
+At its 1886 annual meeting, the church's committee declared its aspiration of creating "a really national church—wide enough to embrace all shades of religious thought, and loving enough to seek not its own triumph or glory, but the triumph and glory of all truth, progress and righteousness and the best interests of man".
 In 1890, Strong said that he dreamt of "the various denominations melting into one, and the Australian Church being swallowed up in a Church of Australia."

-The church was also characterised by its commitment to social reform and by its belief that religion was intimately tied to economic and political life.
+The church's beliefs were characterised by a commitment to social reform and a belief that religion was intimately tied to economic and political life.
 Strong explained in an 1890 address that he believed that socialism stemmed from the same roots as religion, saying, "Both recognise selfishness, neglect of the social principle, and the subordination of human beings' welfare to the accumulation of property in the hands of the individual, as the root of much evil."
-Like many other social liberal movements at the time, however, the Australian Church was sceptical of "almsgiving" or handouts of welfare to the poor.
-Instead, the church advocated for better working conditions, such as through its anti-sweatshop campaigns, and attempted to "improve" the poor through education and by promoting frugality and temperance.
+Like many of the other social liberal movements of its era, however, the Australian Church was sceptical of "almsgiving" or handouts of welfare to the poor.
+Instead the church advocated for better working conditions, such as through its anti-sweatshop campaigns, and attempted to "improve" the poor through education campaigns and by promoting frugality and temperance.

-The Australian Church was also notably dedicated to the uplift of women.
+The Australian Church was notably committed to the uplift of women.
 The historian Diane Kirkby has described the Australian Church as a "particularly rich environment for feminists" and as "the place where Australian feminism developed whatever particular character it had."
-The church allowed women, including the social reformer Catherine Helen Spence and the journalist Alice Henry, to serve in prominent roles.
-The historian Kate Laing has argued that Melbourne's status as a hub for feminist and pacifist activism in the early 20th century owed in part to the influence of the Australian Church on its middle class.
+The church allowed women, including the social reformer Catherine Helen Spence and the journalist Alice Henry, to speak publicly and to serve in prominent roles.
+Laing has argued that Melbourne's status as a hub for feminist and pacifist activism in the early 20th century owed in part to the influence of the Australian Church on its middle class.